open-voice-interoperability/website/site/content/sponsoring_member/_index.md

       provide financial support and executive leadership to the Open Voice Network.
 Sponsorship is open worldwide to enterprises and public entities, as well as those that advise or represent such enterprises and entities.
-      <br><br>In response to the overwhelming growth of the Open Voice Network
+      <br><br>In response to the continuing growth of the Open Voice Network and
-      and the desire to expand the reach of the organization even further, The Linux Foundation has established a <a
+      the desire to expand the reach of the organization even further, The Linux Foundation has established a <a
       href="https://crowdfunding.lfx.linuxfoundation.org/initiative/e1ce78fb-9ca5-4746-b6a0-310a0d81f004">crowdfunding
       resource<a/> for our organization.
 Crowd-sourced funds will be directly invested in OVON standards research, demo development, and